 Figure 29: Span of the corrugations 10.4.5 Structural arrangements The strength continuity of corrugated bulkheads is to be ensured at the ends of corrugations.
 Where corrugated bulkheads are cut in way of primary supporting members, attention is to be paid to ensure correct alignment of corrugations on each side of the primary member.
-Where vertically corrugated transverse bulkheads or longitudinal bulkheads are welded on the inner bottom plate, floors or girders are to be fitted in way of flanges of corrugations, respectively and the net thickness and materials of floors and girders are to be not less than those adjacent corrugation face plate.
+Where vertically corrugated transverse bulkheads or longitudinal bulkheads are welded on the inner bottom plate, floors or girders are to be fitted in way of flanges of corrugations, respectively.
 In general, the first vertical corrugation connected to the boundary structures is to have a width not smaller than typical width of corrugation flange.
-Where stools are fitted at the lower part of transverse bulkheads, the net thickness of adjacent floors is to be not less than that of the stool plating.
-10.4.6 Bulkhead stools Plate diaphragms or web frames are to be fitted in bottom stools in way of the double bottom longitudinal girders or plate floors, as the case may be.
+RCN 1 (effective from 1 July 2009) 10.4.6 Bulkhead stools Plate diaphragms or web frames are to be fitted in bottom stools in way of the double bottom longitudinal girders or plate floors, as the case may be.
 Brackets or deep webs are to be fitted to connect the upper stool to the deck transverse or hatch end beams, as the case may be.
-The continuity of the corrugated bulkhead with the stool plating is to be adequately ensured.
-In particular, upper strake of the lower stool is to be of the same net thickness and yield stress as those of the lower strake of the bulkhead.
-10.4.7 Lower stool The lower stool, when fitted, is to have a height in general not less than 3 times the depth of the corrugations.
-The net thickness and material of the stool top plate are to be not less than those required for the bulkhead plating above.
-The thickness and material properties of the upper portion of vertical or sloping stool side plating within the depth equal to the corrugation flange width from the stool top are to be not less than the required flange plate thickness and material to meet the bulkhead stiffness requirement at the lower end of the corrugation.
+RCN 1 (effective from 1 July 2009) Page 60 July 2009 10.4.7 Lower stool The lower stool, when fitted, is to have a height in general not less than 3 times the depth of the corrugations.
 The ends of stool side ordinary stiffeners, when fitted in a vertical plane, are to be attached to brackets at the upper and lower ends of the stool.
 The distance d from the edge of the stool top plate to the surface of the corrugation flange is to be in accordance with Fig 30.
 The stool bottom is to be installed in line with double bottom floors or girders as the case may be, and is to have a width not less than 2.5 times the mean depth of the corrugation.
 The stool is to be fitted with diaphragms in line with the longitudinal double bottom girders or floors as the case may be, for effective support of the corrugated bulkhead.
 Scallops in the brackets and diaphragms in way of the connections to the stool top plate are to be avoided.
-Where corrugations are cut at the lower stool, the weld of corrugations and stool side plating to the stool top plate are to be full penetration one.
-The weld of stool side plating and supporting floors to the inner bottom plating are to be full penetration or deep penetration welds.
+Where corrugations are cut at the lower stool, corrugated bulkhead plating is to be connected to the stool top plate by full penetration welds.
+The stool side plating is to be connected to the stool top plate and the inner bottom plating by either full penetration or deep penetration welds.
+The supporting floors are to be connected to the inner bottom by either full penetration or deep penetration weld.
+RCN 1 (effective from 1 July 2009)